-The TPL as of June 30, 2022 that was determined by an actuarial valuation as of June 30, 2021 used the same actuarial assumptions and actuarial cost method as of the June 30, 2022 funding valuation.
-The actuarial assumptions used in the June 30, 2022 were based on the result of an experience study for the period from July 1, 2016 through June 30, 2019.
+The TPL as of June 30, 2023 that was determined by an actuarial valuation as of June 30, 2022 used the same actuarial assumptions and actuarial cost method as of June 30, 2023 funding valuation.
+The actuarial assumptions used on June 30, 2023 were based on the result of an experience study for the period from July 1, 2019 through June 30, 2022.
 In particular, the following actuarial assumptions were applied to all periods included in the measurement: